-- (ii) completed the qualification in the minimum period; and - (iii) did not fail or repeat any module during their study period, except for the purpose of improving a final mark.
-The result of a discontinuation of a module(s) will not be taken into account for the calculation of a qualification with distinction. - (b) With the approval of the dean, in consultation with the registrar, the restriction regarding the minimum period can be revoked on the basis of a written justification of the circumstances, provided that such approval be obtained before the qualification is awarded at a graduation and/or diploma ceremony. - (c) Where exemption from or recognition of a module(s) from a previously discontinued qualification is granted, the registration period in which the module(s) in question was passed, is deemed to be a semester/year in respect of the new qualification. - (d) Exemptions or recognitions from a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification. - (e) Where a module has been repeated to improve the final mark, the highest final mark obtained in the module is used for applying the rule in connection with a pass with distinction. - (f) Where exemption from or recognition of an occasional module(s) from a previous year is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - (g) Where a final-year student has qualified for a supplementary examination and the mark obtained in the supplementary examination complies with the requirements for a distinction, the mark of the supplementary examination will be taken into account.
+- (a) Except where faculty rules stipulate additional requirements, a qualification is awarded with distinction if a student meets the following requirements: - (i) obtained a weighted average of at least 75% (rounded to the next integer, that is 74,5% to 75%), based on the minimum number of modules prescribed for the qualification in question.
+The marks of developmental modules will be excluded when calculating marks for awarding the qualification with distinction; and - (ii) completed the qualification in the minimum period; and - (iii) did not fail or repeat any module during a supplementary\examination, except for the purpose of improving a final mark.
+The result of a discontinuation of a module(s) will not be taken into account for the calculation of a qualification with distinction. - (b) With the approval of the dean, in consultation with the Registrar, the restriction regarding the minimum period can be revoked on the basis of a written justification of the circumstances, provided that such approval be obtained before the qualification is awarded at a graduation and/or diploma ceremony. - (c) Where exemption from or recognition of a module(s) from a previously discontinued qualification is granted, the registration period in which the module(s) in question was passed, is deemed to be a semester/year in respect of the new qualification. - (d) Exemptions or recognitions from a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification. - (e) Where a module has been repeated in a supplementary examination to improve the final mark, the highest final mark that has been obtained in the module is used for applying the rule in connection with a pass with distinction. - (f) Where exemption from or recognition of an occasional module(s) from a previous year is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - (g) Where a final-year student qualified for a special examination and the mark obtained in the special examination complies with the requirements for a distinction, the mark of the special examination will be taken into account.